OctopusDeploy/blog/blog/2023-08/what-are-tenanted-deployments/index.md

 As we explained in our post, [what is multi-tenancy?](https://octopus.com/blog/what-is-multi-tenancy), multi-tenancy is where software or its infrastructure splits into manageable chunks called 'tenants'.
 Such splits can save costs, simplify processes, or allow customization per customer or destination.

 Delivering multi-tenancy software can get very complex very quickly.
-A common strategy to manage that complexity is with 'tenanted deployments'.
+A common strategy to manage that complexity is a tenanted deployment strategy.

 Tenanted deployments see you use similar but separate deployment processes to manage tenant differences.
 This strategy offers benefits for multi-tenancy software but can cause problems in other areas.